Hooper (film): Production

 The film was initially called The Stuntman and Burt Reynolds committed to the film early and inexpensively.
 Lamont Johnson was originally due to direct in 1975.
 However, the project was shelved in 1976 after the Motion Picture Association of America ruled in an arbitration suit filed by director Richard Rush that its title was too similar to his planned film The Stunt Man (1980).
 Reynolds also quit the project in order to focus on his next films Smokey and the Bandit (1977) and Semi-Tough (1977).

 The project was reactivated in 1977 under the title Hollywood Stuntman with Hal Needham as director and with Lawrence Gordon joining later as executive producer.
 Reynolds, who had been interested in the film because he started his acting career as a stuntman, also rejoined the film in order to fulfill his contract with Warner Bros.
+Pictures.
 Principal photography on the film began on January 31, 1978, in Tuscaloosa, Alabama.
 However, in March 1978 Rush filed another MPAA appeal forcing Warner Bros. to change the title of the film to Hooper.

 It was rumored that the Roger Deal character played in the film by Robert Klein was a send-up of Peter Bogdanovich, who had made At Long Last Love and Nickelodeon with Reynolds.

 The "destruction of Los Angeles" sequence that concludes both The Spy Who Laughed at Danger and Hooper was filmed in the Tuscaloosa, Alabama area, with all but the final rocket car jump staged at the by-that-time-disused Northington General Hospital, a World War II military hospital near the University of Alabama.
 The huge stunt sequence was referred to by the crew as "Damnation Alley."

 The rocket car jump took place on US Highway 78E between Sumiton, Alabama. and Graysville, Alabama over the Locust Fork River (Lat.33°42'17.84"N Long.
 86°59'33.74"W).
 The bridge was in the process of being demolished due to damage from a traffic accident involving a fuel truck.